 In many water treatment and chemical processes,

-can often make plant control seem easy and “hands off.”
+Modern PLC-controlled automated process systems can often make plant control seem easy and “hands-off.”
 With automated systems, it is important not to let the high level of automation lead to complacency in maintenance or training.
 The importance of regular pH probe calibration is a perfect example of a detail that is easy to miss in an automated process that can lead to bad outcomes.
 With pH-controlled systems, remember to plan for regular probe recalibration from the very beginning.
-It is helpful to locate pH probes in accessible locations and use quick-disconnect fittings where possible to make the calibration process as pain-free as possible for plant operators.
+It is helpful to locate pH probes inaccessible locations and use quick-disconnect fittings where possible to make the calibration process as pain-free as possible for plant operators.
 It is also advisable to develop a log system to keep operators accountable.
 The damages from an uncalibrated out-of-specification probe can very quickly overcome any savings gained by skimping on maintenance.